Gingerbread Ornament Crochet Pattern

 Fasten off invisibly leaving a long tail for sewing.

-BOW (green)
+Bow (green)

 Ch 8, sl st in first ch.
 Ch 8, sl st back into the first ch